favianzhafif26/bambangshop/README.md

     -   [V] Commit: `Implement notify function in Notification service to notify each Subscriber.`
     -   [V] Commit: `Implement publish function in Program service and Program controller.`
     -   [V] Commit: `Edit Product service methods to call notify after create/delete.`
-    -   [ ] Write answers of your learning module's "Reflection Publisher-3" questions in this README.
+    -   [V] Write answers of your learning module's "Reflection Publisher-3" questions in this README.

 ## Your Reflections
 This is the place for you to write reflections: